 MAX.
 RECOMMENDED LOAD: 35 lbs (16 kg)

 The ULA Circuit is one of the most popular lightweight backpacks amongst thru-hikers on the major US long-distance trails.
 And with fairly good reason.
 It is comfortable, and strikes a good balance between weight and durability.
 It is also a bit cheaper (but also heavier) than some of the ultralight backpacks we recommend, like the HMG 3400 Southwest or the Zpacks Arc Haul Zip.

 The Robic fabric and the mesh back panel used on the ULA Circuit are tough, so you do not need to worry about treating this backpack gently.
 The only downside of the durability and construction of this pack is the added weight.
 If you are a thru-hiker looking to minimise your weight and counting every gram, then there are lighter packs out there that you may wish to consider.
 Nonetheless, the ULA Circuit is still in the lightweight category, and with it you get a bit of extra volume and comfort than some of the ultralight packs.

-The Circuit comes with a harness that can comfortably support weights of up about 30 lbs (13.6 kg).
-Beyond that the harness starts to struggle a bit, and we wouldn't want to carry more than 30 lbs for prolonged periods.
+The ULA Circuit comes with a harness that can comfortably support weights up to around 30 lbs (13.6 kg).
+Although loads above 30 lbs can be handled, we wouldn’t want to carry them for prolonged periods.
 The back panel on the ULA Circuit doesn't allow for any airflow, but we don't see this as an issue.
-However, if you prefer airflow, then alternative packs like the Osprey Levity, Osprey Exos, or Zpacks Arc Haul - which use a mesh back panel - may be a better option.
+However if you prefer airflow then packs like the Osprey Levity, Osprey Exos, or Zpacks Arc Haul - which include a ventilated mesh back panel - may be better options.

-Lastly, if you are set on a ULA backpack but looking for something even lighter then check out the ULA Ohm 2.0.
-(34.5 oz / 0.98 kg, 63 litres).
+Lastly, if you are set on a ULA Equipment backpack but looking for something even lighter then check out the ULA Ohm 2.0 (34.5 oz / 0.98 kg, 63 litres).